wdporter/i-am-that-vuepress/86-the-unknown-is-the-home-of-the-real/readme.md

 **Q:**&ensp;My *guru* is Sri Babaji.
 What is your opinion of him?

 **M:**&ensp;What a question to ask!
 The space in Bombay is asked what is its opinion of the space in Poona.
 The names differ, but not the space.
-The word ‘Babaji’ is merely an address.
+The word “Babaji” is merely an address.
 Who lives under the address?
 You ask questions when you are in trouble.
 Enquire who is giving trouble and to whom.

 **Q:**&ensp;I understand everybody is under the obligation to realise.
 Is it his duty or is it his destiny?